provenance-io/provenance.js/README.md

 * WASM contract deployment support.
 * Import contract ABI from [JSON Schema](http://json-schema.org) to query and transact with contracts.
+* Suite of tools for event stream monitoring and filtering.

 ## License